02 Nov Branding Nonprofits – Case Study of The Salvos

 In order to operate within the culture of the nonprofit, the involvement of staff is critical.
-By combining the responsibility for Staff Culture with Brand, the brand could be then understood by all staff, and applied appropriately at every level.
+By combining the responsibility for Staff Culture with Brand, the brand could be then understood by all staff and applied appropriately at every level.
 This central team would manage the functional aspects of the brand including advertising, events, store layouts and signage and standards.
 They would also manage staff recognition and internal communications.

-Key regional ‘Brand Guardians’ across the operations should be coached as to how the apply the brand – visually and behaviourally – in their areas.
+Key regional ‘Brand Guardians’ across the operations should be coached as to how they apply the brand – visually and behaviourally – in their areas.
 They should also be trained in the basics of writing media releases using templates supplied by the central team, in order that local media are engaged and the story keeps being told from multiple voices.
 The upshot is that national advertising and the grass-roots level supporting each other and speaking with the same voice.

 Volunteers need to feel that they are valued and valuable.
 As such, Salvation Army might consider an internal recognition program.
 This would help staff feel involved and acknowledged as the unsung heroes that they are, as well as serve to model to other volunteers ‘best practice’ ways of applying the brand.

-Trust & Communication
+Trust and Communication